Table of Contents

 The kitchen at Petrossian West Hollywood has recently been taken over by chef Alex Ageneau, who does a brilliant job of using the restaurant’s signature ingredient to elevate dishes like white wine and shallot poached Alaskan halibut with white corn, trout roe, caviar, and chives.
 It’s worth noting that you easily spend as much on caviar here as it would cost to fly to Paris.
 So it might be best to save it for a special occasion.

 German food isn’t exactly a culinary trend we find ourselves dishing about often.
-And yet, Wurstkuche, which opened in downtown L.A.’s Arts District in 2009, has been so popular they even opened a second location in Venice.
+And yet, Wurstkuche, which opened in downtown Los Angeles’s Arts District in 2009, has been so popular they even opened a second location in Venice.
 Why?
 Because sausage is delicious.

 Have Us Plan Your Trip